-SHERMAN, Texas — A federal judge in Texas on Jan.
-22 ordered defendants in a trade secrets misappropriation and patent and copyright infringement lawsuit to turn over nine email attachments that were previously withheld from discovery requests, rejecting the defendants’ argument that the documents are not relevant to the plaintiff’s claims and are protected trade secrets (Performance Pulsation Control Inc. v.
+SHERMAN, Texas — A federal judge in Texas on March 11 ruled that defendants in a trade secrets misappropriation lawsuit have failed to show that certain claims are preempted by either the Texas Uniform Trade Secret Act (TUTSA) or, alternatively, the federal Copyright Act or Patent Act (Performance Pulsation Control Inc. v.
 Sigma Drilling Technologies LLC, et al., No. 17-0450, E.D.
 Texas, 2019 U.S. Dist.
-LEXIS 10166).
+LEXIS 38035).

 BOSTON — In a March 19 decision, a Massachusetts federal judge dismissed allegations of copyright infringement by the photographer of a stained-glass wall pursuant to a recent ruling by the U.S. Supreme Court (Cynthia Foss d/b/a Hunter Foss Design v.
 Spencer Brewery, et al., No. 18-40125, D. Mass., 2019 U.S. Dist.
 LEXIS 44408).